 WHO?An unusual cold war thriller verging on sci-fi territory

-Based on a book by the late Algis Budrys, the movie uses the same parallel timeline structure - alternately following Roger's attempts to debrief the scientist, while also flashing back to the events behind the Iron Curtain, between Martino's accident and his release.
+Based on a book by the late Algis Budrys, the movie uses its parallel timeline structure - alternately following Roger's attempts to debrief the scientist, while flashing back to the events behind the Iron Curtain.
 We see Martino being interrogated both by the Russians, and subsequently by the Americans.

 The film is a straightforward re-telling of the novel, but adds a couple of silly action scenes, like a decidedly low-budget car chase, to try and open up the story.
 It also misses the opportunity to explore what's going on with the man behind the mask.

-This used to be an intriguing premise, the possibility of actual identity theft, and there are similar tales such as the recent K-Pax.
-But nowadays with DNA testing, the mystery could presumably be cleared up in days.
+This was once an intriguing premise, the possibility of a scientific identity theft.
+But now, with DNA testing, the mystery could be cleared up definitively.
 Admittedly in Who?, the use of fingerprints and retinal scans are considered, so I'm sure a modern plot twist could outfox DNA tests as well.

-The good news is Amazon.com is taking pre-orders for the first-time US DVD release on November 23rd - the cover art is at the top.
-The details on Amazon also promise this will be a new anamorphic widescreen transfer, with two commentary tracks, one from Elliott gould and one from the director Jack Gold.
+Eventually there was a US DVD release in 2010 (cover art is at the very top).
+The details on Amazon promise commentary tracks, one from Elliott Gould and one from director Jack Gold.

-Not essential viewing, but Who? is of interest to fans of the author, or those who may remember it from late-night TV twenty-odd years ago.
-I'll be interested to see the new digital makeover, particularly with extras.
+Not essential viewing, but of interest to fans of the author, and anyone who may remember it from late-night TV twenty-odd years ago.